-- Taste and season with sea salt and freshly-ground black pepper; you want the sauce to be a little saltier than a standard pasta sauce to compensate for the fact that we are not pre-boiling the lasagna sheets in salted water.
+- Remove the saucepan from the heat.
+Add the fresh basil and roasted vegetables and stir to combine.
+Taste and season with sea salt and freshly-ground black pepper.
+You want the sauce to be a little saltier than a standard pasta sauce to compensate for the fact that we are not pre-boiling the lasagna sheets in salted water.

 Making the béchamel:

 - While the sauce is cooking, gently bring the milk to a simmer in a saucepan over medium heat, stirring occasionally.
 Once it begins to bubble, remove the saucepan from the heat.
 Transfer the hot milk to a heatproof jug (it facilitates pouring).

 - Melt the butter in a large saucepan over medium heat.
 Whisk in the flour and cook for 3 mins, whisking continuously.

 - Quickly but carefully whisk in the hot milk and increase the heat to medium-high.
 Bring the béchamel to a simmer, whisking often.
 It will quickly begin to thicken.
 Once it barely starts bubbling—a few small bubbles coming up to the surface—reduce the heat to low and cook, whisking often, until thick and velvety-smooth, around 3 to 5 mins.

 - Remove the saucepan from the heat and whisk in the parmigiano reggiano, sea salt, freshly-ground black pepper and nutmeg.

 - MAKE AHEAD: the béchamel can be prepared the day before; cool, cover and refrigerate.
 Gently reheat in a saucepan to loosen before use.